ratheesh-pai/weblogic/webcenter-content/wcc-ma-vbcs/publish-changes/publish-changes.md

 4. In the warning message box, click **Yes** if you’re certain that the integration is working as expected and you’re ready to make these changes permanent (and public).

+In this environment SSO is not configured.
+So you need to use the same username as in Fusion Apps to login to WebCenter Content.

 Users should now be able to use WebCenter Content Managed Attachments within the context of a **Payables**, **Invoices** module.

 Organizations can now easily access, view, and upload assets associated with a **Payables**, **Invoices** module directly from the **Managed Attachments** tab with all material stored within Oracle WebCenter Content.
 The Oracle WebCenter Content Managed Attachment UI provides an easy and modern interface for contributing and storing content.